-There are several ways to block apps.
+There are several ways to block apps on computers and smartphones.
 If the app you're trying to block is connected to the internet, then you can use your Content Policy to prevent the app from working.
-However, some devices have additional ways that you could block an app, for example, Supervised Mode on iPhone.
+Another option is native application blocking where the app is blocked from being opened on the device entirely.

 Content Policy DNS App Rule